ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day03/README.md

 [Day 3: Toboggan Trajectory](https://adventofcode.com/2020/day/3)

+With the toboggan login problems resolved, you set off toward the airport.
+While travel by toboggan might be easy, it's certainly not safe: there's very minimal steering and the area is covered in trees.
+You'll need to see which angles will take you near the fewest trees.

 ## Part 1
 We are traversing a 2D grid using a toboggan from the top row to the bottom row.
 The 2D grid is given as input and marks *empty spaces* with `.` and **trees** with `#`.